-PRINCE GEORGE’S COUNTY, MD (April 18, 2025) – A car crash involving two vehicles killed a minor and injured five other people on Baltimore-Washington Parkway on Friday, April 18.
+PRINCE GEORGE’S COUNTY, MD (April 18, 2025) – A car crash involving two vehicles killed a minor and injured five other people on the Baltimore-Washington Parkway on Friday, April 18.

 United States Park Police were dispatched around 1:40 a.m. to the Baltimore-Washington Parkway and Maryland Route 97.